RayBenefield/transmutation/readme.md

 ## Work Log

+### #13

+Added a new switch operator which was super simple, then got stuck on what to work on next.
+So I built up my todo list first which was just transferring some ideas I had from **Google Keep**.
+Then I realized that I forgot to add one of my old operator ideas which was putting the value `under` a path.
+Which can totally become useful moving forward.
+I did discover that if I use a conditional operator like `if`, `ifNo`, and `switch` that I can only tie a single transducer instead of a chain to the conditional.
+I think I know how to do a chain, but it may take some thought first.
+Regardless, I threw on a whole bunch of operators today and I'm quite proud of that.
+I'll push up my latest version and then I might start applying it around places tomorrow.
+We shall see.
+I can probably refactor some more things in **Rampant.AI** now.

 ### #12

 Totally had a good run this go around as I knew exactly what to do.
 So first I